open-cogsci/osdoc/content/pages/manual/variables.md

  caption: The frequency '[my_freq]' indicates that the frequency of the SYNTH depends on the variable `my_freq`.
 --%

 Sometimes, the user interface doesn't let you type in arbitrary text.
-For example, the elements of a sketchpad are shown visually, and you cannot directly change an X coordinate to a variable.
+For example, the elements of a SKETCHPAD are shown visually, and you cannot directly change an X coordinate to a variable.
 However, you can click on the *Select view → View script* button on the top right, and edit the script directly.

 For example, you can change the position of a fixation dot from the center: